emoose/idaxex/README.md

 On newest IDA you may need to edit ida-cmake common.cmake and change `libida64.so` to `libida.so` for build to link properly.

 ## Credits
-Based on work by the Xenia project, XEX2.bt by Anthony, xextool 0.1 by xor37h, Xex Loader & x360_imports.idc by xorloser, xkelib, and probably many others I forgot to name!
+Based on work by the Xenia project, XEX2.bt by Anthony, xextool 0.1 by xor37h, Xex Loader & x360_imports.idc by xorloser, xkelib, and probably many others I forgot to name.

 Thanks to everyone involved in the Xbox 360 modding/reverse-engineering community!

 # xex1tool
 Also included is an attempt at recreating xorloser's XexTool, for working with older pre-XEX2 executables.
 (The name is only to differentiate it from the original XexTool - it'll still support XEX2 files fine)

-So far it can print info on the various XEX headers (via -l), and extract the basefile (PE/XUIZ) from inside the XEX.
+So far it can print info about the various XEX headers via `-l`, and extract the basefile (PE/XUIZ) from inside the XEX.

+For XEX files that are both decrypted & decompressed xex1tool can also convert a VA address to a file offset for you, making file patching a little easier.

 Support for other XexTool features may slowly be added over time (of course any help is appreciated!)